Commonly mentioned in the Linux (and systems administration) world is the word shell. But what is it?

 Learn more about Linux

-Hopefully at this point you realize that you will learn way
+Hopefully at this point you realize that you will learn way more about your

-more about your Linux system and computers in general when you use the
+Linux system and computers in general when you use the terminal.
+This is the

-terminal.
-This is the secret sauce that the most productive developers want
+secret sauce that the most productive developers want you to know!

-It's also a huge win for testing new tools, maintaining your system, installing software, fixing issues and tweaking as you wish.
+It's also a huge win for testing new tools, maintaining your system,

 Getting Started